Health Law Seminar Series

 LECTURE DATES: Wednesday evenings, 7-8:15pm Central Standard Time.

 - February 4 Creating Effective Policies From Regulations by Sarah Campbell (Tenet Health)

 - February 18 Emerging Issues in Long-term Care by John Blum (Loyola University Chicago School of Law)

 - March 18 Enterprise Risk Management: From Value Protection to Value Creation by Sheila Haag-Rickert (CHRISTUS Health)

 - April 1 Overview of Health Care Fraud Enforcement from the OIG's Perspective by Felicia Heimer (HHS)

 Advanced registration is required.
 Please sign up here for upcoming HLSS sessions.

-Each HLSS webinar has been approved by the Illinois MCLE Board for 1 hour of general MCLE credit.
+The Beazley Institute seeks approval from the Illinois MCLE Board for 1 hour of general MCLE credit for each HLSS webinar.
 Please note that Loyola University Chicago is only able to offer Illinois credit.
 Participants in other states may seek to apply Illinois credit to their state’s CLE requirements.
 Please indicate your preference to receive credit during the online registration process.
 You must have your attorney registration number.
 There is no cost for CLE credit.
 No credit is available for viewing archived lectures.